 Professor Gillian Bates FRS, who researches the molecular pathogenesis of Huntingdon's disease, was elected in 2007.
 All new Fellows sign the Charter Book when they are admitted to the Society.

-According to the Society's statutes, candidates for election to the Fellowship must have made "a substantial contribution to the improvement of natural knowledge, including mathematics, engineering science and medical science".
+Candidates must have made 'a substantial contribution to the improvement of natural knowledge, including mathematics, engineering science and medical science'.

 Each candidate is considered on his or her own merits and can be proposed from any sector of the scientific community.
 Every effort is made to encourage nominations of women candidates and candidates from the emerging disciplines.

-Each candidate for the Fellowship or Foreign Membership must be nominated by two Fellows of the Royal Society, who sign a certificate of proposal.
+Each candidate for Fellowship or Foreign Membership must be nominated by two Fellows of the Royal Society, who sign a certificate of proposal.
 The certificate includes a statement of the principal grounds on which the proposal is being made and is available for inspection by other Fellows.
 The completed certificate of proposal must be received by 30 September each year.

 The President of the Royal Society may additionally encourage suggestions for candidates from Vice-Chancellors of universities and Chairs and Chief Executives of Research Councils.
 These suggestions must also be received by 30 September each year.

 The proposing Fellows are responsible for informing the candidate that he or she has been nominated.
 The proposers must ensure, in consultation with the candidate, that all information relevant to the nomination is up to date.

 There is no limit on the number of new nominations made in any year.
-There were 621 candidates for election as Fellows in 2014, and 104 candidates under consideration for Foreign Membership.
+There are 643 candidates for election as Fellows in 2014, and 104 candidates under consideration for Foreign Membership.

 Once nominated, candidates remain eligible for election for seven years.
 If not elected within this period, an individual may be proposed as a candidate again after a break of three years and then remains eligible for election for a period of three years.
 This three year cycle may be repeated without limit.